Okonu/calsync/README.md

 # Synqs - Calendar Sync & Booking Platform

+I had called it CalSync initially but found the domain was already taken.
+I hope the name gods forgive me for the one I chose.

 Synqs is a comprehensive web application that allows users to sync multiple Google Calendar accounts in one place and create booking pages for others to schedule meetings with them.

 ## 🌟 Features